Signed in as:

 PH - 7.6 - 8

-First, remove the heater!
-You will need to ensure the tank temperature drops to between the ideal 60-68 degrees Fahrenheit before adding your axolotl.
+Step #7:.
+Add your Axolotl - First, remove the heater!
+You will need to ensure the tank temperature drops to between the ideal 60-68° F before adding your axolotl.
+Once it drops you may now add your axolotl to their tank!

 What's next?
 Well, you are going to want to keep up on your tank maintenance to keep a healthy environment for you axolotl.
 See our section on 'Tank Maintenance' for more information!